nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 See :ref:`mcuboot_ncs` for more information about this and other automatically generated files.

 After every reset, the sample first boots to MCUboot and then, after a couple of seconds, the NCP sample is booted.
-When booted to MCUboot, the new image can be uploaded with the dfu-util tool.
+When booted to MCUboot, the new image can be uploaded with the `dfu-util tool`_.
-See :ref:`USB DFU sample documentation <zephyr:usb_dfu>` for a reference.
+See the Testing section of the :ref:`USB DFU sample documentation <zephyr:usb_dfu>` for the list of required dfu-util commands.

 To learn more about configuring bootloader for an application in |NCS|, see the :ref:`ug_bootloader` page.